We Need Your Support Today!

 Music Merasi, taught by community members, advances both perpetuation and restoration of a once endangered legacy, by striking a balance between the core value of pride in cultural identity along with musical aptitude.

-Before the pandemic, classes focusing on traditional music met six days per week following Merasi School.
-By inviting recognized and accomplished musicians to demonstrate their craft, visiting Master events introduce children to ancient materials and instruments unique to their community.
+Classes focusing on traditional music meet six days per week following Merasi School.
+Recognized and accomplished musicians demonstrate their craft, introducing children to ancient materials and instruments unique to their heritage.